 As described in the preceding section and based on the testwork completed to date a standard free milling process circuit should be suitable; typical gravity concentration and Carbon-in-Leach (CIL) circuit should be effective for processing Boundiali material.
-Further feasibility study level testwork is underway and a PFS is expected at the end of CY2025.
+Further feasibility study level testwork is underway and a PFS is now expected Q1 CY2026.